 After living in Sidney for 8 years, Dad just had to get back to Milwaukee to do what he did best, play in the Symphony and tune pianos.
 So he traveled to Milwaukee in June of 1967, auditioned for the Symphony, received the good news that he passed the audition, and in August of 1967 we headed back to Milwaukee.

-Dad played in the Symphony until 1974 when all the traveling the Symphony did got to him.
+Dad played in the Symphony until 1974 when all the traveling with the Symphony got to him.
 He had been tuning pianos part time throughout his life and at this point he decided to go into piano tuning full time.
 Thanks again Dad.
 You're with me everyday.

 Herbert Frohna 10/28/1915 - 4/5/1986

 Dad's 1st and only violin which he played in